 Monterrey rallies past Galaxy 21- in CONCACAF

-CARSON, Calif. -- Humberto Suazo and Aldo de Nigris scored late goals, and Monterrey rallied from a first-half deficit to beat the Los Angeles Galaxy 2-1 Wednesday night in the first leg of the CONCACAF Champions League semifinals.
+CARSON, Calif. -- Humberto Suazo and Aldo de Nigris scored late goals, and Monterrey rallied from a first-half deficit for a 2-1 victory over the Los Angeles Galaxy in the first leg of the CONCACAF Champions League semifinals on Wednesday night.

 Suazo knocked home a rebound in the 82nd minute and de Nigris beat Galaxy goalkeeper Carlo Cudicini to a headed pass from Guillermo Madrigal in stoppage time to give the Rayados, who have won the regional club championship the past two years, an advantage heading into next week's second leg in Mexico.

 The winner will meet Mexico's Santos Laguna or the Seattle Sounders in the title series later this month and the first week of May.
-Santos beat the Sounders 2-1 Tuesday night in Seattle.
+Santos earned a 2-1 win over the Sounders in Seattle on Tuesday night.

 Copyright 2013 by The Associated Press

 This story is from ESPN.com's automated news wire.
 Wire index